UCI-GREGoR/wgs-calling/README.md

   - `db-UD`: filename for assorted Verify annotation files
   - `db-mu`: filename for assorted Verify annotation files
   - `db-bed`: filename for assorted Verify annotation files
-- `octopus`: reference data files specific to [octopus](https://github.com/luntergroup/octopus)
-  - `forest-model`: forest model annotation file for `--forest-model` [note: this is independent of genome build (probably)]
-  - `error-model`: error model annotation file for `--sequence-error-model` [note: this is independent of genome build (probably)]
-  - `skip-regions`: region annotation for `--skip-regions-file`
-  - `calling-ranges`: list of files containing chromosomal intervals for embarrassingly parallel analysis. these are currently effectively placeholders that just contain the standard human chromosomes, but at some point, this will be extended to contain actual balanced calling intervals
 - `deepvariant`: reference data files specific to [deepvariant](https://github.com/google/deepvariant)
   - `calling-ranges`: list of files containing chromosomal intervals for embarrassingly parallel analysis. these are currently effectively placeholders that just contain the standard human chromosomes, but at some point, this will be extended to contain actual